glxcierx/glxcier/README.md

-huge thank you for to [decayingcorpses](https://github.com/decayingcorpses)
+huge thank you for to [decayingcorpses](https://github.com/decayingcorpses) for gifting me this!!!!!!!